MyCare Ohio FAQ

 The Ohio Department of Insurance provides Medicare beneficiaries with free, objective health insurance information and one-on-one counseling through its Ohio Senior Health Insurance Information Program (OSHIIP).
 OSHIIP’s speaker’s bureau, hotline experts and trained volunteers educate consumers about Medicare, Medicaid, MyCare Ohio, Medicare prescription drug coverage (Part D), Medicare Advantage options, Medicare supplement insurance, long-term care insurance and other health insurance matters.

-6. What about medical services I already have approved or scheduled?
+1. What about medical services I already have approved or scheduled?
 What if my doctor or hospital is not in the MyCare Ohio plan network?

-7. How can I arrange transportation?
+3. How can I arrange transportation?

-If you have full Medicaid eligibility and you are having difficulty in getting to a medically necessary service, then you may request transportation assistance.
+If you have full Medicaid eligibility and are having difficulty in getting a medically necessary service, you may request transportation assistance.
 The type of assistance available may depend on whether you are a member of a Medicaid managed care or MyCare Ohio plan, in which county you live, and whether you are bringing along a non-folding wheelchair or power scooter that doesn't fit easily in a standard vehicle.

 If you are a member of a Medicaid managed care or MyCare Ohio plan, then contact your plan in any of the following circumstances: